nhthn/NiceScope/README.md

 Done:

+- "Chunking" of spectrum plot points when plot points are denser than pixels.
 - Basic PortAudio + OpenGL app working.
 PortAudio implies compatibility with ALSA, JACK, and PulseAudio.

 Todo:

+- Logarithmic plot points.
 - Cubic interpolation on the CPU.
 - Investigate whether cubic interpolation in vertex shader is a good idea.
 - Constant-thickness spline.